Need help with feeding?

 - First Thursday of the month 12.30pm-2pm at LIttle Harwood Children's Centre

 - Every Monday 10am-11.30am at a different venue each month - get in touch for more details

 Leaflets and videos

-For videos on Skin to Skin, Information for Dads, Mums experience of breastfeeding and overcoming challenges, hand expressing your breast milk, breastfeeding in public please follow this link.
+For UNICEF leaflets and videos on Skin to Skin, Parent information, Infant Feeding and overcoming challenges, hand expressing your breast milk, breastfeeding in public please and much more, please follow this link.

 Prepare for Breastfeeding (audio clip)

 This FREE audio clip gives you some useful tips on infant feeding such as attaching your baby onto your breast, close loving relationships and skin to skin.
 This download will sit alongside all the conversations you will have during your pregnancy with your midwife.
 The download enables you to settle back, relax within the comfort of your own home and enjoy being with your baby, feeling your baby move, interacting with your baby.
 Relaxation helps release endorphins, these are our feel good hormones.
 Pregnancy is about building a relationship with your baby.